-Obama warns high court credibility at stake in nominee fight
+Obama warns high court credibility at stake

 Washington — President Barack Obama accused Senate Republicans on Wednesday of putting the Supreme Court’s credibility at risk if they make good on their vow not to consider or vote on his pick to replace the late Justice Antonin Scalia.
 He promised to nominate a candidate anyway.